Residencies and Fellowships

 Sleep medicine fellowships are one-year programs that provide thorough clinical training and research experience in the field of sleep medicine.
 During the program, fellows learn about the normal mechanisms of sleep physiology and the pathophysiology of sleep disorders.
 Fellows gain competency in the diagnosis and treatment of sleep disorders that help them develop skills for the interdisciplinary care of patients of all ages.
-Fellowships incorporate aspects of internal medicine, pediatrics, psychiatry, neurology, surgery, epidemiology and basic science.
+Sleep medicine fellowships incorporate aspects of internal medicine, pediatrics, psychiatry, neurology, surgery, epidemiology and basic science.

 Sleep Medicine Board-Certification

 Board-certified sleep medicine physicians perform a variety of roles in the medical community by collaborating with an array of medical professionals including physicians, nurses, physician assistants, sleep technologists, respiratory therapists and others.
 Physicians looking to earn board certification in sleep medicine can come from a variety of primary specialties.
 A subspecialty certification in sleep medicine is available from the following member’s boards of the American Board of Medical Specialties:

 A Day in the Life of Dr. Chervin

 What it’s like to be in sleep medicine